 Volume Abstract

 “Romantic Contingency” was conceived of with two questions in mind: how can Romanticism help us understand contingency (temporal, historical, formal), and how does contingency affect Romanticism as a field of inquiry?
 Essays in the volume attend to both contingency’s potential for imagining and enacting other ways of being, as well as its register of the tenuous and provisional.
-With topics ranging from from skylarks to virtuality, the essays in this volume demonstrate how Romanticism and its relationship to modernity provides a crucial vantage point from which to examine modernity’s defining condition.
+With topics ranging from skylarks to virtuality, the essays in this volume demonstrate how Romanticism and its relationship to modernity provides a crucial vantage point from which to examine modernity’s defining condition.

 Editor Bio